Can I use Stain Remover with septic and greywater systems?Updated 13 days ago

 ✓ Always follow garment care labels and your machine's instructions

-✓ Works with both ducted and wicking-bed greywater systems at normal household use levels
+✓ Suitable for standard residential septic and greywater setups at normal household use levels

 New at Koh?